Réal Caouette: Leadership defeat

-In 1961, he ran for leadership of the Social Credit Party, but lost to Robert N. Thompson, a Social Credit MP from Alberta.
+In 1961, he ran for leadership of the Social Credit Party, which had no federal representation at the time following the 1958 election, but lost to the party's president, Robert N. Thompson of Alberta.
 The totals were never released.

-Caouette later claimed that on paper, he would have had enough support to win if not for Alberta Premier Ernest Manning intervening in favour of Thompson.
+Caouette later claimed that on paper, he would have had enough support to win but for Alberta Premier Ernest Manning's intervention in favour of Thompson.
 According to Caouette, Manning told the Quebec delegates to vote for Thompson because Western Socreds would never accept a Francophone Catholic as party leader.

 Breakthrough

 In the 1962 election, Social Credit won 26 seats in Québec, led by Caouette, who returned as the member for Villeneuve.
-He held this seat until 1966, when he transferred to the newly created Témiscamingue, a riding he would hold for the rest of his life.
+He held this seat until 1968, when he transferred to the newly created Témiscamingue, a riding he would hold for the rest of his life.
 The party won only four seats in the rest of Canada.
-Under the circumstances, Thompson was all but forced to name Caouette as the party's deputy leader.
+Under the circumstances, Thompson, now the MP for Red Deer, was all but forced to name Caouette as the party's deputy leader.
 Holding the balance of power in the House of Commons of Canada, Social Credit helped bring down the Progressive Conservative minority government of John Diefenbaker.
 However, in the 1963 election, Social Credit was reduced to 24 seats nationwide, all but four of which were in Quebec.

 Caouette fought for bilingualism in the House of Commons, winning a symbolic victory when he got the Parliament's restaurant to produce bilingual menus.
-In this, he anticipated the official bilingualism policy that would later be put into effect by Pierre Trudeau.
+In this, he anticipated the official bilingualism policy that Pierre Trudeau's government would later enact.

 The Socred MPs from Québec considered Caouette as their true leader.
 Over time, Caouette came to believe that since the party was most successful in Québec, he should be the leader of the party instead of Thompson.
-As well, Caouette and his followers remained true believers in the social credit monetary theories of C.H.
-Douglas while Thompson and the party's two most powerful branches—in Alberta and British Columbia—had largely abandoned the theory.
+As well, Caouette and his followers remained true believers in the social credit monetary theories of C. H. Douglas while Thompson and the party's two most powerful branches—in Alberta and British Columbia—had largely abandoned the theory.
 Thompson refused to step aside, prompting Caouette and virtually all of the Socred MPs from Quebec to split from the party in 1963 and establish the Ralliement des créditistes as a separate political party.

 In the 1965 election, Caouette's Ralliement won nine seats, while Social Credit led by Thompson won five seats.
 In the 1968 election, Caouette's party won 14 seats while Social Credit won none.

 The two parties were reunited under Caouette's leadership for the 1972 election.
 The reunited Socreds won 15 seats in that election, all in Québec.
 It would never elect another MP from English Canada, though it continued to nominate candidates outside of Québec.